mymggithub/headless-kali-pi/README.md

 sudo chmod 766 wpa_supplicant.conf
 sudo nano wpa_supplicant.conf
 ```
-Copy and paste, but with changes to `MyWiFiNetwork` and `aVeryStrongPassword`.
+Copy and paste, but with changes to `MyWiFiNetwork` to your wifi name and `aVeryStrongPassword` to the password.
 To exit out press ctrl-x, then y to save, followed by an enter.
 ```
 country=AU